 Use a reputable password manager next to a VPN so that your login details are not recycled.
 You never use the same password on various online platforms.

-It is yet another prevalent type of threat of cybersecurity.
-In phishing, the hacker tries with malicious downloads or attachment links to trick your employees.
+It is yet another prevalent type of threat to cybersecurity.
+In phishing, the hacker tries malicious downloads or attachment links to trick your employees.

 Attackers use well-crafted websites, which appear legitimate and reliable even on sensitive issues such as Covid-19.
 The hacker gets personal credentials or malware installed on his computer once the user clicks on the download link or even signs.

 Specific attacks force the user to buy something useless for a pretty penny.
 However, most of these attacks are to get your data hacked by remote staff.